MyRoTeam/MyRoDocumentation/README.md

 This repository will contain markdown documentation of each repository and their systems as well as workflow instructions

-See the [wiki](https://github.com/NeverGoneBot/NeverGoneBotDocumentation/wiki) for component specific info
+See the [wiki](https://github.com/NeverGoneBot/NeverGoneBotDocumentation/wiki) for component specific info (server and hardware info will be added soon)

 ###### Repositories